ilyagr/diffedit3/README.md

 ### For the Tauri app (`diffedit3-gui`), Ctrl-C/Cmd-C for copy doesn't seem to always work.
 Ctrl-Up and Cmd-Up for going to the previous diff also doesn't seem to work.
 The webapp `diffedit3` version is not affected

+### Might want to try the [CodeMirror search plugin](https://codemirror.net/5/doc/manual.html#addon_search)

+Browser search works somewhat, but will not find parts of the file that weren't loaded by CodeMirror.

+It's unknown how well the search plugin works with the merge view.

+Another alternative would be to set `viewportMargin` to `Infinity`, but that's likely to be slow.

 ### Toggling options like line-wrapping, collapse of similar regions, or the right pane loses the CodeMirror viewport and selection

 This is because the editor needs to be recreated to avoid CodeMirror5 bugs.
 The